wiardvanrij/thanos/docs/components/compact.md

 By default `thanos compact` will run to completion which makes it possible to execute in a cronjob.
 Using the arguments `--wait` and `--wait-interval=5m` it's possible to keep it running.

-**Compactor, Sidecar, Receive and Ruler are the only Thanos component which should have a write access to object storage, with only Compactor being able to delete data.**
+**Compactor, Sidecar, Receive, and Ruler are the only Thanos components that should have write access to object storage, with Compactor being able to delete data.**

 > **NOTE:** High availability for Compactor is generally not required.
 See [Availability](#availability) section.